sellmerfud/optparse/README.markdown

 ## Earlier Versions ##
 If you are using version 1.0 of this library [click here to see the README][README 1.0] for that version.
 The api in version 2.0 has changed and is not code compatible with version 1.0.
-Also, 2.0 is build agains Scala 2.10 and is not compatible with earlier versions of Scala.
-If you are using a Scala version prior to 2.10, then use the 1.0 version of this library.
+Also the master branch is built against Scala 2.10 and is not compatible with earlier versions of Scala.
+If you are using a Scala version prior to 2.9.2, then use the 1.0 version of this library.

 [README 1.0]: https://github.com/sellmerfud/optparse/blob/master/README-1.0.markdown